MLucastero/Count-Length-in-Python/README.md

 # Count-Length-in-Python
-Simple programme to count length of the text
-Use CTRL C to quit the programme !
+Simple programme to measure the length of the text in Python Use CTRL C to quit the programme !